mstksg/inCode/copy/entries/streaming-combinators-free.md

     lift :: m a -> p m a
 ```

-The effects system/functor combinator plan is to identify your true primitives,
+The functor combinator plan is to identify your primitives, and let free
-and let free structures give you the instances you need for them.
+structures give you the instances (in our case, `Monad` and `MonadTrans`) you
+need for them.

 So this means we only need two primitives: `yield` and `await`.
 Then we just
 throw them into some machinery that gives us a free `Monad` and `MonadTrans`